Agile Deliberation: Concept Deliberation for Subjective Visual Classification: Experiments

 \textbf{Baselines.} We compared our approach against three baselines: two fully automated systems without concept deliberation and one human-in-the-loop condition. \begin{itemize} \item The first automated baseline, \textit{Zero-Shot Learning}, classifies each image directly using the initial concept description using Gemini-Flash 2.5. \item The second, \textit{Modeling Collaborator}~\cite{toubal2024modeling}, automatically decomposes the concept into detailed prompts via prompt chaining (using Gemini-Pro 2.5 for fair comparison) and uses these for image classification. \item In \textit{Manual Deliberation}, participants manually explore borderline images in the target dataset using an image search engine and iteratively refine their prompts accordingly.
 To make this baseline even stronger, participants were also given access to the detailed prompts generated by \textit{Modeling Collaborator} as optional references. \end{itemize}

 \textbf{Participants \& recruitment.} Both Agile and Manual Deliberation required user studies for evaluation.
-We recruited nine participants through an open call within our organization, representing diverse age ranges, gender identities, and ethnic backgrounds.
+We recruited nine participants \textit{without prior professional content moderation experience} through an open call within our organization, representing diverse demographics.
 Each participant completed two sessions on different concepts, one using Agile Deliberation and another Manual Deliberation, totaling $18$ sessions.
-Each session lasted approximately $90$ minutes, and participants received $\$100$ as compensation for their time.
+Each session lasted approximately $90$ minutes, and participants received $\$100$ as compensation.
 The substantial time required for these studies limited the total number of sessions.
 System order was randomized across participants to mitigate potential order effects.

 \textbf{Experiment procedures.} In both systems, participants first completed an onboarding session covering the study overview and system tutorial.
 Starting with only a concept name and short description, they were encouraged to develop their own understanding of the concept.
 They then spent about 45 minutes articulating a concept definition that could directly serve as a performant image classifier.
 Afterward, participants annotated 200 images from a held-out test set to evaluate classifier performance and completed a short survey on their experience.
 Each session concluded with a 15-minute semi-structured interview to gather qualitative insights into their reasoning and overall experience.